-The biggest question surrounding the Glock 48 was "Why would I get a G48 when I can just get a G19?" and that got us to thinking, is the smaller size worth the lower mag capacity?
+The biggest question surrounding the Glock 48 was "Why get a G48 when I can just get a G19?" and that got us to thinking, is the smaller size worth the lower mag capacity?

-A standard Glock 19 magazine features a double stack 15 round magazine, where the standard Glock 48 magazine is a "slim double stack" making it considerably slimmer... but it only holds 10 rounds.
+A standard Glock 19 magazine features a double-stack 15 round magazine, where the standard Glock 48 magazine is a "slim double stack" making it considerably slimmer... but it only holds 10 rounds.
 This is another point of consideration when carrying concealed, do you carry a smaller handgun that is lighter or do you go for more rounds when your life in on the line.